-- 1. The Syracuse Landmark Preservation Board does consider paint color in applications.
+- The Syracuse Landmark Preservation Board does consider paint color in applications.
 As a general guide to appropriateness, property owners are encouraged to research historic paint colors and styles.
 In general, architectural features should be distinguishable from one another with different paint colors.
 For example, primary wall surfaces and trim should be different.
 Other features such as fretwork or railings may be painted with different colors to make details stand out.
 Shutters were generally painted to contrast with the wall surface color.
-Since color selections can vary widely, the board will carefully consider color requests according to historic trends, impact on the individual property, and compatibility within the surrounding district. - 2.
-Inspect painted surfaces to determine whether repainting or cleaning is required. - 3.
-Remove deteriorated paint to the next sound layer using the gentlest means possible (handscraping is preferred).
+Since color selections can vary widely, the Board will carefully consider color requests according to historic trends, impact on the individual property, and compatibility within the surrounding district. - 2.
+Inspect painted surfaces to determine whether re-painting or cleaning is required. - 3.
+Remove deteriorated paint to the next sound layer using the gentlest means possible (hand scraping is preferred).
 Repair cracks and holes.
-Sand, prime, and paint with approved colors. - 4.
-Masonry may be painted to halt continued deterioration of brick or stone surfaces.
+Sand, prime and paint with approved colors.